camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/02-process-applications/02-the-process-application-class.html.md

 <div class="alert alert-info">
   We always recommend using the camunda-ejb-client over deploying a custom EjbProcessApplication class unless you want to customize the behavior of the EjbProcessApplication.
-  There is a <a href="ref:#process-applications-maven-project-templates-archetypes"><strong>project template for Maven</strong></a> called `camunda-archetype-ejb-war`, which gives you a complete running project based on the camunda-ejb-client.
+  There is a <a href="ref:#process-applications-maven-project-templates-archetypes"><strong>project template for Maven</strong></a> called <code>camunda-archetype-ejb-war</code>, which gives you a complete running project based on the camunda-ejb-client.
 </div>